Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations

 Thus, the mean square convergence can be obtained by the arbitrariness of $ \Mpri $. \end{proof}

 \begin{remark} When the inputs are periodic, the mean square convergence of the empirical measurement method without truncation is also proved by the estimation of the distribution tail \cite{zhao2018consensus}.
-The distribution tail is relatively easy to be obtained for the empirical measurement method, because there is a direct connection between the average of the set-valued observations and the distribution tail.
-But, in the SA-based algorithm, the connection is obscure.
-Therefore, SPAO is needed to reveal the connection. \end{remark}
+The distribution tail of the estimate is relatively easy to be obtained for the empirical measurement method, because there is a direct connection between the average of the {binary-valued} observations and the distribution tail.
+But, in the SA-based algorithm, the relationship is much more complicated.
+Therefore, SPAO is constructed to reveal the connection. \end{remark}